 These alternate delivery methods may be used on projects funded, in whole or in part, with grant funds only if such procedures are allowed in written, local procurement policies and procedures.
 Grantees that desire to use an alternate delivery method on an RIA-funded project must submit a written request to RIA providing a copy of local procurement guidelines and outlining the rationale and process.
+This request must be submitted even if the intention to use the alternate delivery method was included in the approved grant application.
 Please consult with RIA staff for guidance prior to selecting such a method.
 In addition, design and construction contract documents must be successfully reviewed by RIA prior to execution.

-ii.
-Alternate Delivery Contract Submission Requirements:

-- Request for proposals package (including the instructions to bidders, evaluation criteria and any addenda), - Evidence of solicitation and dates, - An evaluation and ranking of the proposals received and the recommendation of award, - Copy of the selected offeror's response,
+- ii.
+Alternate Delivery Contract Submission Requirements: - Request for proposals package (including the instructions to bidders, evaluation criteria and any addenda), - Evidence of solicitation and dates, - An evaluation and ranking of the proposals received and the scoring committee's recommendation of award, - Copy of the selected offeror's proposal,

 - Certification that the alternate delivery method selected adheres to local and/or state procurement policies, - Bid bond (if required), - Contract agreement, - Certification by the Grantee that all necessary property, ROW and/or easements have been acquired or will be acquired prior to construction, - Certification by the Grantee that any required federal, state and/or local permits have been secured or will be prior to construction (when available), - Commitment of additional non-RIA funds (if applicable), and - Additional project-specific information requested by RIA. - iii.
-The Grantee must not begin the construction phase of the project until RIA has issued a Notice to Proceed and approved the alternate delivery method. - iv.
+The Grantee must not begin the construction phase of the project until RIA has approved the alternate delivery method, issued a Grant Notice to Proceed and reviewed the complete but unexecuted construction contract or contract amendment. - iv.
 RIA grant funds may only be used for approved construction activities related to the project. - v.
-Grantees that utilize alternate delivery methods may be required to provide RIA with detailed project and cost updates (e.g., guaranteed maximum price) in addition to those required elsewhere at intervals appropriate to the delivery method being used. - vi.
-Chapters 11 and 12 of the SC Office of the State Engineer's Manual contain more specific guidance on procurement through alternative delivery methods. - 12.
-While not required, any signs to be installed at the project site must be pre-approved by RIA and must acknowledge funding by RIA.
-Non-RIA grant funds must be used to cover the costs.
+Grantees that utilize alternate delivery methods may be required to provide RIA with detailed project and cost updates (e.g., guaranteed maximum price) - in addition to those required elsewhere - at intervals appropriate to the delivery method being used.
+At a minimum, once the guaranteed maximum price (GMP) is reached, the Grantee will be required to submit documentation which demonstrates the cost progression from the start of design to 100% GMP. - vi.
+Chapters 11 and 12 of the OSE Manual contain more specific guidance on procurement through alternative delivery methods. - 12.While not required, any signs to be installed at the project site must be preapproved by RIA and must acknowledge funding by RIA.
+Non-RIA funds must be used to cover the costs.